manish-infinity/unai-labs-site/SPRINT_LOG.md

 ---
 ## Pending Decisions & Backlog (Manish's Action Required)
 _This is the single running list of everything blocked on Manish.
-Updated at the start and end of every sprint — see individual sprint entries below for narrative context._
+Updated at the start and end of every sprint — see individual sprint entries below for narrative context.
+Journey context lives in USER_JOURNEYS.md (created Sprint 12) — re-verify and update it every sprint alongside this list, and tie every new backlog/sprint item to the journey (J1-J6) it serves so no task is standalone._

 - **Enter the WP Mail SMTP password and save.** Blocks ALL WordPress email — contact form notifications, order confirmations, password resets.
 Everything else about email sending is already configured correctly.
 - **Choose and activate a payment gateway** (Stripe, PayPal, or GoDaddy Payments).
 Currently none are active, so even though cart/checkout are wired correctly, no real purchase can complete.